GuildCrafts/web-development-js/_goals/254-Init_4-Relational_Databases.md

 #### Stage 3

-Create schemas and mock data for the "Bike Shop" and "Music Player" apps from the Init 2 goal.
+Create schemas and mock data for the "Music Player" app from the Init 3 goal.
 Then run queries against them.
 Read the [Generating Mock Data](#generating-mock-data) section to learn how to generate fake data.

-- [ ] Folder `bike-shop/` exists in your repo.
-- [ ] Database schema SQL (using PostgreSQL syntax) for the Bike Shop from [Init 2: OOP Practice with Bike Shop][bike-shop-oop] is included in the file `bike-shop/schema.sql`.
-- [ ] Bike Shop schema matches the specifications in [Table Schema for Bike Shop](#table-schema-for-bike-shop).
+##### Music Player

 - [ ] Folder `music-player/` exists in your repo.
-- [ ] Database schema SQL (using PostgreSQL syntax) for the Music Player from [Init 2: OOP Practice with Bike Shop][bike-shop-oop] is included in the file `music-player/schema.sql`.
+- [ ] Database schema SQL (using PostgreSQL syntax) for the Music Player from [Init 3: Hello, Web Servers][hello-web-servers] is included in the file `music-player/schema.sql`.
 - [ ] Music Player schema includes table and appropriate columns for Artists
 - [ ] Music Player schema includes table and appropriate columns for Albums
 - [ ] Music Player schema includes table and appropriate columns for Songs